Museum of Catholic Art and History: Nativity Room

 One of the most popular showcases of the museum is its collection of 500 nativity scenes, which are often put on display during the Christmas season, one of which is the largest Fontanini sets in the United States.
 Other sets are from Sri Lanka, Ethiopia, Peru, and Germany.
 One depicts the Holy Family in traditional Zulu attire.
+In 2023, State Auto Insurance donated its historic Christmas Corner nativity scene, formerly displayed at 518 East Broad since 1962, to the Museum to be displayed on the lawn of St. Joseph Cathedral.

 Bible Room

 The museum has facsimile editions of the Gutenberg Bible and the original King James Bible, along with an edition of the Latin Vulgate dating from 1563.
 Also notable is a first-edition printing of the Douay–Rheims Bible.

 The Convent Room

 This portion of the museum is dedicated to items related to religious sisters, such as the ballot box for electing a superior, a device used to call children to prayer, and a metal implement used by Sisters of the Holy Cross to fold their veils.
 Also on display are mannequins wearing the habits of various orders, including the Franciscan Sisters of Penance and Christian Charity, the Daughters of Charity, Dominican Sisters of St. Mary of the Springs, and the Sisters of Charity of Nazareth.

 Other exhibits have included ones focused upon Black Catholic heritage, military chaplains, global art depicting the Crucifixion of Jesus, and Catholic music.